Although

 DO NOT:

-remove a disc by 'prying' it out;
+disc by 'prying' it out

-stick labels or write on the disc:
+- Stick labels or write on the disc

-free from dust and at room temperature:
+- Free from dust and at a room temperature

-away from moisture heat and sunlight.
+- Away from moisture heat and sunlight.

 SAFETY: